-THE PATH TO LOWER THE IMPACT GROW
+THE PATH TO REDUCE THE ENVIRONMENTAL FOOTPRINT

 Visionnaire continues along its path of sustainable growth, focusing on the fundamental values of the brand: responsibility on its own Italian territory, ethics work, and highest quality of Made in Italy.
 Also thanks to the decision to express the company’s strategic orientation through the statements of intent contained in the “Decalogue,” the Brand has been able to set its course: the idea of products that embody a concept of absolute quality, combined with rigorous, responsible commitment with respect to the environment.